dcdillon/RcppHoney/README.md

 ### Installation

-As RcppHoney is still in alpha state, it is recommended you install from source.
+RcppHoney is still in alpha state, and it is recommended you install from source as changes will be frequent.

 RcppHoney is also available via the [CRAN](http://cran.r-project.org) network, and can be installed from within R via